 There is a public bus that runs from Hobart to the Tasman Peninsula.
 It doesn’t drop you directly off at Port Arthur Historical Site, but it does stop along Numbeena Road and it is a short walk from there.

-It only runs from Hobart to Port Arthur in the afternoon though, so you may have to stay the night before your hike.
+It only runs from Hobart to Port Arthur in the afternoon though, so you may have to stay the night before you begin the Three Capes Track.

 For timetable and fare information please click on the link below: